It is an American pastime and constitutional right to exercise free speech on public sidewalks.

 This is unconstitutional, not to mention that the U.S. Supreme Court has already struck down such policies.
 Thankfully, pro-life sidewalk counselors decided to challenge this in court.
-And they just got some very good news.
+And now they’re asking the Supreme Court to make it clear once again that these censorship zones are unconstitutional.
 Let’s take a look at their case.

 Who: Pro-life Sidewalk Counselors

 Nikki Bruni was listening to the radio when the topic of abortion came up.
 She found herself deeply affected by the discussion, and it motivated her to address an issue that she realized was damaging many people.

 Today, Nikki is a sidewalk counselor in the city of Pittsburgh.

 Nikki and her colleagues provide an important pro-life witness by peacefully standing on sidewalks in front of abortion clinics.
 They quietly pray for the mothers and unborn children inside.
 When men and women walk to and from the clinic, they speak compassionately to them about the development of their child and offer to help them in any way they can.

 But their right to do this was being threatened.

 In 2005, Pittsburgh passed an ordinance that allowed government officials to ban leafleting and other free speech around the facilities of abortionists, eye doctors, dentists, and any “therapeutic,” “healing,” or “health-building” treatment provider.

 While it may seem odd for an ordinance to lump such different facilities together, the law’s hidden intent is evident.
 It targets pro-life counselors who stand on public sidewalks outside of abortion facilities.